Vault Storage

 # OAuth token — sensitive tier, expires naturally

-await vault.create_secret(
+await vault.set_secret(

-tags={"provider": "github", "scopes": "repo,read:org"},
+metadata={"provider": "github", "scopes": "repo,read:org"},

 )TypeScript

-import { AgentVault, SecretType, AccessTier } from '@agentsecretstore/sdk';
+import { AgentVault } from '@agentsecretstore/sdk';

-const vault = new AgentVault();
+const vault = new AgentVault({ agentKey: process.env.ASS_AGENT_KEY! });

-expiresInDays: 90,
+rotate_after_days: 90,

 });Secret versioning